mkropat/mkropat.github.io/_drafts/branching-strategies-for-avoiding-merge-hell.md

 "[integration][what-is-integration-branch]" branch.

-You still develop in feature branches and you still create pull requests for code review.
+You still develop in feature branches and you still create pull requests for code reviews.
 The only difference is that instead of creating a pull request from the feature branch into `master`, you create a pull request from the feature branch into the integration branch.